rprouse/Sheep/Readme.md

 ## Technical constraints

-- The game should be build in a single index.html file
-- The game should be build using HTML, CSS and JavaScript
+- The game should be build using HTML, CSS and JavaScript separated into `index.js`, `style.css` and `game.js`
 - It's okay to use external libraries when this is needed
 - You will generate your own assets using basic shapes, but they should be recognizable (e.g., triangles for sheep, circles for the dog)
 - The game should be playable on both desktop and mobile devices